zachjs/sv2v/README.md

 Conversion:
-     --pass-through         Dump input without converting -E --exclude=CONV         Exclude a particular conversion (Always, Assert, Interface, Logic, SeverityTasks, or UnbasedUnsized) -v --verbose              Retain certain conversion artifacts -w --write=MODE/FILE/DIR  How to write output; default is 'stdout'; use 'adjacent' to create a .v file next to each input;
+     --pass-through         Dump input without converting -E --exclude=CONV         Exclude a particular conversion (Always, Assert, Interface, Logic, SeverityTask, or UnbasedUnsized) -v --verbose              Retain certain conversion artifacts -w --write=MODE/FILE/DIR  How to write output; default is 'stdout'; use 'adjacent' to create a .v file next to each input;